mlverse/torch/content/start/guess_the_correlation/index.markdown

     [1] 157

 To access the first batch, we create an iterator from the `DataLoader` and ask it for the first batch.
-Even if it wasn't about plotting, you might do this just to check that the observations are of the expected dimensionality:
+Even if it weren't for plotting, you might do this just to check that the dimensions look ok:

 ```r